Cimarrones de Sonora

-The Cimarrones de Sonora Fútbol Club is a Mexican football club that plays in the Liga de Expansión MX.
-The club is based in Hermosillo, Sonora, Mexico.
+Cimarrones de Sonora Fútbol Club, simply known as Cimarrones, is a Mexican professional football club based in Hermosillo, Sonora, that plays in the Liga Premier, the third level division of Mexican football.

 History

 The "Cimarrones de Sonora" were born in 2013, when the "Rays" of Poblado Miguel Alemán FC became the champions of the Third Division of Mexico and thus were promoted to Second División 2.
 After the ascent, with the goal of reaching the Liga de Ascenso of Mexico, employers and trustees of Hermosillo origin, led by Edmundo Ruiz, acquired the franchise as a whole, since this had an agreement with the Necaxa.

 After this happens, the Mexican Football Federation will communicate to employers that the franchise did not have approval to participate in the precinct Miguel Aleman, since it lacked the minimum infrastructure requirements, hospitality, transportation, etc. That's when managers decided to move the franchise to Hermosillo, renaming the club to "Maroons of Sonora" and having as coach Enrique Ferreira.

 That was how the team played its first game in the second division at the Águilas Reales de Zacatecas, which ended with the score tied at 0–0.
 On August 30 they recorded their first victory by defeating 2–1 the Vaqueros de Ameca.
 As a result of this first tournament, the Apertura 2013, the team finished in 17th position in the overall standings.
 The next tournament ended again in with the Cimarrones in the 17th position.

 In the 2014 Apertura tournament with Angel Monares as coach, the team improved significantly.
 He finished top of Group 1 of the Premier League and fourth place overall in the second division.
 Maroons played the final against the Potros UAEM.
 In the first leg 1–0 Maroons emerged victorious Estadio Hector Espino at full capacity, however, in the second leg they beat the Potros UAEM in Estadio Alberto "Chivo" Córdoba by a score of 2–0 in overtime, finishing as runners-up of the tournament.